 Airflow: 500 to 30 000+ CFM

-- Automated pressure and flow control system (real time compensation)
+Automated pressure and flow control system (real time compensation)

-- Vertical or horizontal configuration
+Vertical or horizontal configuration

-- Direct drive plenum fan: silent operation and zero maintenance
+Direct drive plenum fan: silent operation and zero maintenance

-- Modular construction pre-assembled or assembled on site
+Modular construction pre-assembled or assembled on site

-- Walk-in units for ease of maintenance
+Walk-in units for ease of maintenance

 Fan Filter Units (FFU)

-FFUs are an alternative to HVAC systems in a less stringent class of clean rooms.
+FFUs are an alternative to HVAC systems in a less stringent ISO class of clean rooms.
 FFUs are often used in projects with height restrictions, rather than HVAC systems where the installation of makeup air ducts and recirculating air needed require much more space.
 FFU configuration is often a cost effective option, if you don’t need to cool your room (low heat gain), since it uses the air directly from the main building.
-This eliminates the need of a second ceiling sealed above your cleanroom to create a plenum.
+This eliminates the need for a second ceiling above your cleanroom to create a plenum.

 Our in-house acoustical specialist can simulate FFUs usage to help you select the most appropriate option for your clean room project.